amsliu/writingSamples/rest-soap-overview.md

 ## Next steps

-To get a comprehensive overview about REST and SOAP web services, you may consult the following sources.
+To get a comprehensive overview about REST and SOAP web services, see the following sources.

 1. [SOAP vs. REST APIs: The Key Differences Explained for Beginners](https://blog.hubspot.com/website/rest-vs-soap)
 2. [What is the Difference Between SOAP and REST?](https://aws.amazon.com/compare/the-difference-between-soap-rest/)